bpm-rocks/bench/README.md

 Installation
 ============

-Add to your `bpm.ini` file, the following development dependency.
+Add to your `bpm.ini` file the following development dependency.
 It is unlikely that you will rely on this library for non-development systems.

     [devDependencies]
     bench=*